PhiZone/player/README.md

 On desktop platforms, you can open .zip/.pez archives directly with the PhiZone Player app.

+On Android, you can share chart archives to the app so that it can receive and resolve them.

 Additionally, the program can automatically download files from URLs specified in the `zip` and `file` search parameters.
 A `zip` parameter should be provided a URL to a zip archive, while a `file` parameter should be provided a URL to a regular file.

 ### Innovative keyboard controls